nirajkale/pynetwork/README.md

   a.
 Function can have *arguments* & *kwargs* as an input, here arguments represent positional arguments (Against the usual python            convetion)
      *sorry for this mess, i will change the name in next release*
   b.
 The function need to return the data in byte format.
-So function can either one of the methoeds available in backed to convert int,      str to byes (I would add support float soon, but meanwhile you can use struct package).
+So function can either one of the methoeds available in backed to convert int,
+      str to byes (I would add support float soon, but meanwhile you can use struct package).
 Furthermore, if you want to return a custom class then you use your own custom encode to serialize object to JSON string & then using backed to convert this string to bytes, then on the controller side do the opposite.
       **If you want to use the object serialization which available in backend then you can add your class to the "Handshakes file" to use in-built serializtion, but it is important that you have primitive data-types in your class & have default values assigned to all the input parameters in __init__ method of your class.**
      *I will make some change in serialization to give more freedom for class defination in next release*

   #### Few things to be considered while writing a subroutine for transmitting batch data (Client -> Handler):

   a.
-Function can have *arguments* & *kwargs* as an input, here arguments represent positional arguments (Against the usual python            convetion)
+Function can have *arguments* & *kwargs* as an input, here arguments represent positional arguments (Against the usual python
-     *sorry for this mess, i will change the name in next release*
+     convetion)
   b.
 The function need to return the integer result in byte format which will be beamed back to client as a result

 ## Tutorial 2: Raspberry-Pi control over wifi (uses both streaming & batch data transfer)